Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 <img width="1567" alt="image" src="https://github.com/user-attachments/assets/cadc9caf-cc1f-4cb1-98bf-7f5f763565af">

+Reflections:

+Speculations:

 # Week 8 #

+I sspent most of this week helping with the code for the actual logic of our digital ecosystem.

 Working to get the components talking to each other in code.

+We had some trouble getting the timing function of our Pomodoro functionality to work as expected.
+Because the code executes continuously in a loop, we had issues figuring out where to start the timer.
+However, we had some help from ChatGPT debugging this.

 Putting together the hardware and fabrication parts.
+Sylvie and I also spent time figuring out how the fabricated parts would fit with the hardware.
+Ultimately, taping down wires and trying to get the spread of the hardware to be as minimal as possible helped us the most.

+Reflections:

+The way we split up our project was maybe not ideal...since ours was in almost sequential steps, it was hard to work on parts of the project individually.
+Code/firmware goes hand in hand with hardware, so maybe it would've been better to each take an individual component of our system and do both parts for it.

+Speculations:

+I speculate that AI will be used to create more integrated testing systems for hardware and code.
+It may even eventually replace software engineers entirely, and require prompt engineers to work with it to produce ideal systems.

 # Week 7 #